TH213/srs-simple-hits-counter/readme.txt

 == Changelog ==

+= 0.1.3 - 17th AUG 2015 =
+* Removed the extra closing tag for page-views shortcode.

 = 0.1.3 - 4th Feb 2015 =
 * Added CSS classes to identify and add custom style to the counters span tags.